Gleyber Torres Preview, Player Props: Yankees vs. Royals

 - The 8.1 strikeouts per nine innings put together by the Royals pitching staff ranks 27th in the league.

-- The Royals have a 5.16 team ERA that ranks 28th across all MLB pitching staffs.
+- The Royals have the 28th-ranked team ERA across all league pitching staffs (5.15).

 © 2023 Data Skrive.
 All rights reserved.